wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/22-16/provd_plugins_python3.md

 ## Remove the affected plugins

 If you decide to actually remove the plugin, you can use `wazo-provd-cli` to do so.
-The CLI comes with helpers that makes it easy to do such tasks.
+The CLI comes with helpers that make it easy to do such tasks.

 ```shell
 root@stack:~# wazo-provd-cli